brianshumate/vaultron/README.md

    when you initialized Vault
 3. Authenticate to Vault with the initial root token presented during initialization
-4. Use the `vault` CLI on your Mac to interact with your new Vault servers
+4. Use your local `consul` and `vault` binaries in CLI mdoe to interact with Vault servers
 5. Use the Consul web UI at [http://localhost:8500](http://localhost:8500)
 6. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html)
 7. When done having fun, disassemble Vaultron and clean up with `./unform`

 **NOTE: `./unform` REMOVES EVERYTHING including the existing Vault data, logs, and Terraform state — be careful!**